Piotr1215/killercoda-cli/README.md

 - The tool must be run in a directory containing step files or directories (e.g. step1.md, step2/).
 - An `index.json` file must be present in the directory, which contains metadata about the steps.

-### Example usage

-Suppose you have a scenario directory with the following structure:
+## Usage

+### Initialize a new scenario

+In a new directory run `killercoda-cli init`.
+This command will trigger a wizard to create a new scenario.
+After answering all the questions, the directory will contain the following structure:

+    .
+    ├── index.json
+    ├── intro.md
+    ├── finish.md

+### Add a new step

+From here run `killercoda-cli` without arguments.
+This command will trigger a wizard to add a new step.
+After answering all the questions, the directory will contain steps in the similar structure:

     .
     ├── index.json